English Defence League: International and domestic links

 The EDL formed links with ideologically similar groups internationally, particularly in Europe and the United States.
 These included sectors of the US Tea Party movement; it affiliated with the US-based Stop Islamization of America run by Pamela Geller and Robert Spencer.
-Geller served as the EDL's bridge to the Tea Party movement, but later distanced herself from it, claiming that the EDL contained neo-Nazi elements.
+Geller served as the EDL's bridge to the Tea Party movement, but later distanced herself from it, stating that the EDL contained neo-Nazi elements.
 When Moore was head of the EDL's Jewish Division, she established links with a far-right Jewish American group, the Jewish Task Force.
 In September 2010, EDL representatives joined demonstrations in New York City's Lower Manhattan to protest against the construction of the "Ground Zero Mosque", and in 2012 attended the "Stop Islamization of Nations" conference, again in New York City.

 EDL members attended a Berlin rally organised by the Citizens' Movement Pax Europa in April 2010 in support of Geert Wilders, a right-wing, populist politician who had been charged for comparing Islam to Nazism.
 In June 2010 two EDL representatives attended the Counter-Jihad 2010 conference held by the anti-Muslim International Civil Liberties Alliance in Zurich.
 In October 2010, Robinson and other EDL members travelled to Amsterdam to protest outside Wilders's trial, although Wilders himself stated that he had no personal contact with the EDL.
 Here, Robinson announced plans for a "European Friendship Initiative" with the German, Dutch, and French Defence Leagues.
 In April 2011, Robinson and other EDL representatives attended a small rally in Lyon, alongside the French far-right group Bloc Identitaire; various participants, including Robinson, were arrested.
 In June 2011, it sent representatives to Pax Europa's counter-jihadist conference in Stuttgart.

 It has partnered with the Welsh Defence League, Scottish Defence League, and Ulster Defence League, none of which had the same success as their English counterpart.
 The Scottish Defence League retained secret links with the BNP, although in Scotland, it was difficult to bridge sectarian divisions between rival football firms.
 Sectarianism was also a major issue for the Ulster Defence League, which decided against holding any demonstrations in Northern Ireland itself.